lestrrat-go/jwx/README.md

 Because I was writing the server side (and the client side for testing), I needed the *entire* JOSE toolset to properly implement my server, **and** they needed to be *flexible* enough to fulfill the entire spec that I was writing.

 So here's `github.com/lestrrat-go/jwx`.
 This library is extensible, customizable, and hopefully well organized to the point that it is easy for you to slice and dice it.

+## Why would I use this library?

+There are several other major Go modules that handle JWT and related data formats, so why should you use this library?

+From a purely functional perspective, the only major difference is this:
+Whereas most other projects only deal with what they seem necessary to handle JWTs, this module handles the entire spectrum of JWS, JWE, JWK, and JWT.

+That is, if you need to not only parse JWTs, but also to control JWKs, or if you need to handle payloads that are NOT JWTs, you should probably consider using this module.

+Next, from an implementation perspective, this module differs significantly from others in that it tries very hard to expose only the APIs, and not the internal data.
+For example, individual JWT claims are not accessible through struct field lookups.
+You need to use one of the getter methods.

+This is because this library takes the stance that the end user is fully capable and even willing to shoot themselves on the foot when presented with a lax API.
+By making sure that users do not have access to open structs, we can protect users from doing silly things like creating _incomplete_ structs, or access the structs concurrently without any protection.
+This structure also allows us to put extra smarts in the structs, such as doing the right thing when you want to parse / write custom fields (this module does not require the user to specify alternate structs to parse objects with custom fields)

+In the end I think it comes down to your usage pattern, and priorities.
+Some general guidelines that come to mind are:

+* If you want a single library to handle everything JWx, such as handling [auto-refreshing JWKs](https://github.com/lestrrat-go/jwx/blob/main/docs/04-jwk.md#auto-refreshing-remote-keys), use this module.
+* If you want to honor all possible custom fields transparently, use this module.
+* If you want a standardized clean API, use this module.

+Otherwise, feel free to choose something else.

 ## Backwards Compatibility Notice